Data Dependent Randomized Smoothing

 Motasem Alfarra

-I am a Ph.D. candidate at KAUST in Saudi Arabia.
-I am part of the Image and Video Understanding Lab (IVUL) advised by Prof. Bernard Ghanem.
-I obtained my M.Sc degree in Electrical Engineering from KAUST, and my undergraduate degree in Electrical Engineering from Kuwait University.
-I am interested in test-time adaptation and continual learning.
-Previously, I worked on assessing and enhancing network robustness and leveraging robust models for different applications.
+I am a machine learning researcher at Qualcomm AI Research in Amsterdam, Netherlands.
+I obtained my Ph.D. in Electrical and Computer Engineering from KAUST in Saudi Arabia advised by Prof. Bernard Ghanem.
+I also obtained my M.Sc degree in Electrical Engineering from KAUST, and my undergraduate degree in Electrical Engineering from Kuwait University.
+I am interested in domain shifts, LLM safety, and how to combat them with test-time adaptation and continual learning.
+I helped co-organizing the first workshop on Test-Time Adaptation at CVPR2024!